 Frances Lehman Loeb Art Center, Poughkeepsie, NY: Vassar College is said to have been the first university nationwide to have an art museum as part of its original plan.
 A 36,000-square-foot facility showcases a portion of its 19,000 items.
 See antiquities such as Roman tools, art from the Hudson River School of American painting, photography and European art from the 17th through 20th centuries.
 The museum is closed Mondays.
 Admission is free.

-Harvard Museum of Natural History, Cambridge, Mass.: Exhibits at the Harvard Museum of Natural History highlight everything from Asian wildlife specimens to rare minerals and gemstones.
+Harvard Museum of Natural History, Cambridge, MA: Exhibits at the Harvard Museum of Natural History highlight everything from Asian wildlife specimens to rare minerals and gemstones.
 And you don’t want to miss the “Glass Flowers” exhibit, featuring hundreds of plant models so realistic it’s hard to believe they’re made of glass.
 Admission is free for Massachusetts residents with proof of residency Sundays, from 9 a.m. to noon, and Wednesdays, from 3 to 5 p.m., and includes access to the adjacent Peabody Museum of Archaeology and Ethnology.
 Otherwise, admission is $15 for adults; $10 for children and non-Harvard students with ID.

-Mead Art Museum, Amherst, Mass.: The Mead Art Museum at Amherst College houses works of art and cultural objects spanning about 5,000 years of history.
+Mead Art Museum, Amherst, MA: The Mead Art Museum at Amherst College houses works of art and cultural objects spanning about 5,000 years of history.
 The museum has eight galleries featuring regularly changing exhibitions and a varied collection of African, American, European and Russian art.
 Admission is free.